JRC1995/INTER-INTRA-attentions/README.md

 I haven't used any evaluation metric (like BLEU) either, because there's not much point in evaluating these low quality predictions.
 These are on my TO-DO list if I later find oppurtunity for proper training and testing.

 Interesting paper, I recently discovered, dealing with related matters: https://arxiv.org/pdf/1705.04304.pdf The LSTMN model proposed in this paper (https://arxiv.org/pdf/1601.06733.pdf) that I recently discovered, is based on exactly similar intuitions which I had while building this model.

+I used valina RNN as a base for simplicity (and because with intra-layer attention, long range dependencies can be included even in an otherwise vanilla RNN), but LSTM or GRU is probably a better choice to avoid gradient vanishing\exploding.